lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To Insert a page number :menuselection:`Insert --> Field --> Page number`.
 To insert the current time into the document :menuselection:`Insert --> Field --> Time`.
 To insert the current date into the document :menuselection:`Insert --> Field --> Date`.
 To insert the number of pages in the document :menuselection:`Insert --> Field --> Page count`.

 To have a header shown at the top of each page :menuselection:`Insert --> Header and footer --> Header --> Default style`.
-To have a footer at the bottom of each page :menuselection:`Insert--> Header and footer --> Footer --> Deafault style`.
+To have a footer at the bottom of each page :menuselection:`Insert--> Header and footer --> Footer --> Default style`.
 To get back to writing the main part of the document left click on the body of the document.

 To add a comment inline into the document press :kbd:`Control+Alt+C` or right click and select :menuselection:`Comment`.
 Type your comment in the yellow box to the right to leave a note on that comment.
 To leave a reply to this comment press the downward pointing arrow :menuselection:`Reply`.

-To insert a mathematical formula into your document you are process :menuselection:`Insert --> Object --> Formula` and a user interface similar to libreoffice math will appear allowing you to insert the formula.
+To insert a mathematical formula into your document you are process :menuselection:`Insert --> Object --> Formula` and a user interface similar to LibreOffice math will appear allowing you to insert the formula.

 To select all text in the document press :kbd:`control + A` or :menuselection:`Edit --> Select All`.
 To jump to a specific page press :kbd:`Control + G` or :menuselection:`Edit --> Go to Page` and a dialog will pop up.
 To enter a page number in the :guilabel:`Page` field and click :guilabel:`OK` to go to that page.